-During the course of an investigation, the police have the right to take your fingerprints, photograph and create a record of the offence.
-If you have ever been charged with a criminal offence, it is very likely the police still have this information on record.
-This record can significant and long lasting consequences for your professional career, any immigration matter, as well as your personal privacy.
+During the course of an investigation, the police have the right to take your fingerprints and photograph.
+Often the police will ask you questions about your physical appearance such as your height, weight, hair colour, eye colour, scars, tattoos, and other biographical information.
+If you have ever been charged with a criminal offence, it is very likely the police still have this information on file.
+Not only is the record stored in the police services’ computer database, they also send the record to the RCMP to be included in the national Canadian Police Information Centre (CPIC) database.
+This database is accessible by all law enforcement agencies in Canada and the United States (including US customs).
+This record can significant and long lasting consequences for your professional career, immigration, travel as well as your personal privacy.

 Unless you ask, the police will keep your photograph and fingerprint record indefinitely.